 - Gradually stir dry ingredients into butter mixture until just combined.

 - Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating allows the flavors meld and makes dough easier to roll into balls.

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
+Set aside.

 - Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.

 - In small bowls, divide the cinnamon evenly between your different colors of sugar sprinkles.
-Gently roll balls in cinnamon-sugar mixture to coat.
+Gently roll balls in cinnamon-sprinkle mixture to coat.
 Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.

 Equipment Recommendations